Theranos founder Elizabeth Holmes begins jail sentence in Texas

-The founder of Theranos, Elizabeth Holmes has entered a Texas prison to begin her sentence for a notorious hoax that involved dangerously overselling the capabilities of her company's blood testing technology.
+Holmes has begun her sentence for a notorious hoax that involved dangerously overselling the capabilities of her company's blood testing technology.

 Theranos founder Elizabeth Holmes entered a Texas prison Tuesday where she could spend the next 11 years over a blood-testing hoax that became a parable about greed and hubris in Silicon Valley.